Amazon Nova Pro vs Llama 4

 Quick take

-- •Llama 4 is open-weights - free to self-host with no API costs.
-Amazon Nova Pro requires paid API access.
+- •Llama 4 is open-weights (free to self-host); Amazon Nova Pro is paid API only.

 Specs comparison